awmir1501-cell/Stop-Watch/README.md

 # Stop-Watch
-Make a digital stop watch using python
+Making a digital stop watch using python
+For this stop watch I use python turtle library